rcrowley/talk-securing-and-extending-puppet/slides.md

 # Public and private interfaces

-* TODO
+* FIXME
-* Security aside, use free bandwidth on private interfaces when you can.
+* Aside: on at least AWS and Rackspace, bandwidth over private interfaces is free.